Email Blog Instagram YouTube Twitch Discord Github

 • I am a math consultant for Axiom Math.
 To state my allegiances on the AI-in-math issue, I’m most interested in formalization, rather than just feeding contest problems to LLM’s for medal-bragging on Twitter (see Epoch and Xena on IMO 2025).
 I think making Lean into something that’s practically usable as a way to both verify and digitize proofs actually sounds pretty cool. arXiv:2311.00007 has some food for thought.

 • Starting in January 2025, I’ve been occasionally studying some Korean.
-I don’t really have any compelling reason why.
-I’ve just decided this is something I want to try.
-But I haven’t made much progress.
+I don’t really have any compelling reason why; just a hobby.
+I haven’t actually learned anything and at most I can say some really basic sentences like 저는 멍청합니다 and 저는 고양이가 되고 싶습니다.

 Recent checkpoints